 - Triumph of form over content – When working on a new company website or web application, use common sense instead of rushing to every new trend.
 Some solutions look good and intrigue but bring no benefit to your business.
 Each addition means more hours of developer’s work and increasing web development costs.
 Remember that each new item should appear for a specific reason.
 Every user uses your web application for a particular purpose.
 Be moderate in adding useless sliders, graphics, and movies.
 If they are not necessary, there will be an additional cost and difficulty in displaying the page correctly on mobile.
 When designing the user’s journey, try to define pain points.
 When you are aware of them, it is easier to add elements that will fix user problems, thus improve the overall UX of your web application and increase the conversion rate.

-Tips on how to improve the UX of your web application
+Tips on how to improve your web application design

 Now that you know what UX mistakes to avoid in the design phase preceding the web development process, let’s move on to the list of tips and good practices that will help you improve the quality of the UX: